The 2020 Tulsa World legislative agenda: Tulsa World editorial

 Smart-on-crime reforms are starting to pay off for the state.
 The Legislature must not let vested interests stop further progress.

-If Gov. Kevin Stitt and the Legslature won’t accept Affordable Care Act funding in a straightforward fashion, we look forward to voters getting a chance to consider the issue later this year.
+If Stitt and the Legslature won’t accept Affordable Care Act funding in a straightforward fashion, we look forward to voters getting a chance to consider the issue later this year.

 We will oppose strongly any efforts to weaken further the state’s Open Records Act or the Open Meeting Act.
 The provisions of both should be expanded to cover the work of the Oklahoma Legislature.